xavierog/yamltab/README.md

 `name_type_raw`, `enc_type_raw` and `timestamp` override `name_type`, `enc_type` and `date` respectively.

-Dates handling is NOT clever.
-Stick to the `YYYY-mm-DDTHHMMSSZ` format.
+Date handling is NOT clever.
+Stick to the `YYYY-mm-DDTHHMMSS+ZZZZ` format.
 That said, it is possible to  write `date: now` in simple mode.

 In *simple* mode,`kvno_in_tail: True` can be used to force storage of the key version number as a 32-bit unsigned integer in the tail (i.e. after the entry). `extra_tail` can be used to inject arbitrary data in the tail.
 In *full* mode, the following keys strive to reflect kvno: